Shout Out Loud!

 Shout out Loud! (叫んでやるぜ!, Sakende Yaruze!) is a yaoi manga series created by Satosumi Takaguchi.
 It was originally serialized in the shōjo magazine Monthly Asuka.

 The story revolves around Shino Hisae, a thirty-five-year-old yaoi anime voice actor, who despite his age still looks like a teenager.
-Due to his looks, he is often subject to advances from his fellow co-workers Tenryu-san and Mizusawa-kun.
+Due to his looks, he is often subject to advances from his co-workers Tenryu-san and Mizusawa-kun.
 Not only does he have to deal with these advances but also has drama and tension at home with his seventeen-year-old son Hisae Nakaya who also is just discovering his homosexuality.

 This series may be categorized as a yaoi but it has less sexual contact that other series in the genre, until the last two volumes.

 Plot summary

 Shino had gotten his high school girlfriend pregnant, knowing that he would become a father because he very much loved his girlfriend.
 However his girlfriend, who came from a wealthy family, left him so that she "wouldn't interfere with his goal of becoming an actor".

 The story actually begins when Shino's son Nakaya finds the apartment of his father.
 He finds out the yaoi aspect of Shino's job later and is not quite pleased, though he ends up reconciling with it.
 When Nakaya has a false pregnancy alarm with his girlfriend, he begins to relate to his father more.

 At work, Shino is constantly being hit on by thirty-seven-year-old Tenryu and twenty-something year-old Mizusawa.
 They're both bisexual and play the seme to Shino's uke.
 Tenryu is just getting over a divorce with his wife, and is going through emotional turmoil as his wife has forbidden him from seeing their seven-year-old daughter ever again.
 He turns to Shino during the turmoil and consequently things go further than Shino is at first comfortable with.

 In the third volume, a Canadian hockey player becomes Nakaya's coach and Nakaya becomes infatuated with him.
 They end up a couple, much to Shino's dismay, who believes that the homosexuality seen in his son is because he plays uke so many times in yaoi anime series.